Battle of Brody (1941): 19th Mechanized Corps

 Commanded by Major General Nikolay Feklenko.

 On 26 June it attacked towards Dubno from the north, but failed to reach it by a few kilometers.
 On 29 June the corps had 32 tanks remaining out of the original 453.

 8th Mechanized Corps

 Ryabyshev's 8th Mechanized Corps finally arrived on the scene on the 25th.
 On 26 June 1941, the 8th Mechanized Corps as a whole successfully attacked in the direction of Brody–Berestechko against parts of the German 11th Panzer Division.
 Despite haphazard arrangements and difficulties, the Soviet attack met with some initial success, catching the Germans on the move and outside their prepared positions, their tanks sweeping aside hastily arranged German anti-tank positions manned by motorcycle troops attached to the 48th Panzer Corps.
-Later the 8th MC split, with some amalgamating into Popel's group and a second force remaining under the command of Ryabyshev.
+Later the 8th MC split, with some amalgamating into Nikolai Popel's group and a second force remaining under the command of Ryabyshev.